Campbell Soup Company Executive Kelly Johnston Loses Job After Soros Conspiracy Tweet

 “See those vans on the right?
 What you don’t see are the troop carriers and the rail cars taking them north. @OpenSociety planned and is executing this, including where they defecate.
 And they have an army of American immigration lawyers waiting at the border,” Johnston tweeted from an account that is no longer active.

 The Open Society Foundations denied Johnston’s claim and questioned why the company would support someone spreading false information.
 Campbells distanced themselves from Johnston’s comment saying his views did not represent the company.
-A day later, CEO Keith McLoughlin sent an open letter to the Open Society.
+A day later, CEO Keith McLoughlin sent a letter to the Open Society.

 “We expect our leaders to present facts, to deal with objective truths and to exercise impeccable judgment,” he wrote. ” Mr. Johnston’s remarks do not represent the position of Campbell and are inconsistent with how Campbell approaches public debate.”